apache/metron/metron-analytics/metron-profiler-spark/README.md

 -->
 # Metron Profiler for Spark

 This project allows profiles to be executed using [Apache Spark](https://spark.apache.org).
-This is a port of the Profiler to Spark.
+This is a port of the Profiler to Spark that allows you to backfill profiles using archived telemetry.

 * [Introduction](#introduction)
 * [Getting Started](#getting-started)